omics-lab/ProtSEC/README.md

 ```

 - Upgrade `pip` and install the required dependencies
-- Time: ~2 minute in a personal computer
+- Time: ~2 minute on a personal computer

 ```
 pip install --upgrade pip